 Irvine Grand Theft Attorney

 When you think of “grand theft,” you may think of carjacking or a dangerous urban crime.
-In reality, grand theft can occur even in safe areas like Irvine, California, and it does not only include stealing cars and expensive electronics.
+In reality, grand theft can occur even in safe areas like Irvine, and it does not only include stealing cars and expensive electronics.
 Grand theft is defined by the manner in which the item is stolen and the amount of loss incurred by the owner of the item.
-While some grand theft cases may not seem so serious, the majority of grand theft crimes are serious enough to be charged as felonies, and in some cases may be reduced to misdemeanors as part of a plea deal.
+While some theft cases may not seem so serious, the majority of grand theft crimes are serious enough to be charged as felonies, and in some cases may be reduced to misdemeanors as part of a plea deal.
 The Irvine grand theft attorney at the Johnson Criminal Law Group has experience in dealing with all kinds of theft crimes, and can help you understand the offense and the best way to argue the case in your favor.
 Because Grand Theft is charged as a felony, it carries much harsher punishment than the lesser crime of petty theft.
-If you have been charged with Grand Theft, it is extremely important you contact a grand theft attorney as soon as possible.California Grand Theft Laws
+If you have been charged with Grand Theft, it is extremely important you contact the lawyers at our criminal defense firm as soon as possible.California Grand Theft Laws

 Under California law, theft of property valued at over $950 constitutes the crime of grand theft.
 There are also certain categories of items which if stolen, are always considered to be grand theft, regardless of the value.
 These items include cars and firearms.
 Also, if you steal something using force or fear from another person, that may constitute a considered robbery.
 Grand theft is covered under California Penal Code section 487.

 There are several types of grand theft crimes, some of which are: grand theft firearm, if a firearm is stolen; grand theft auto, if an automobile or any other mode of transportation is stolen; theft of animals like cows or horses or farm products; and grand theft person, when the stolen property was in the actual personal possession of another person.